voarsh2/UnityMCPIntegration/README.md

 3. Select the `UnityMCPIntegration.unitypackage` file

-**Option C: Manual Installation**
-1. Clone this repository
-2. Copy the `UnityMCPConnection` folder to your Unity project's `Assets` directory

 #### 2. Set up the MCP Server

 You have two options to run the MCP server: